 Is locking up those with substance use disorder the most effective approach?
 People have little to no access to adequate drug rehabilitation while behind bars, especially compared to a qualified drug rehab facility.
 Offering offenders the option to attend drug rehab provides an alternative path to recovery for those who would end up trapped in the system for substances.

 This means people struggling with drug addiction find themselves not only locked up but locked up for months or years at a time.
 Then once they end up in the system they’re at risk for increased sentence time with every additional charge.
+Turning drug addiction into a legal matter makes it more challenging to overcome the problem.

 Additionally, there are very few resources in terms of treatment within the jail and prison systems.
 People who come into jail under the influence have little access to proper medical attention.
 They often end up spending the course of their detox period without much medical support for their drug withdrawal symptoms.